 It’s time to Fully Promote Your Product

-At this stage, the potential customer has a clear idea about what your product is and how it can reach their objectives.
+In the decision stage, the potential customer has a clear idea about what your product is and how it can reach their objectives.
 Here are some techniques: The use case of a client purchasing a new laptop and a self-explained interface.
 A suitable example of displaying the expected information is MacBook Air:

 Provide Competitor Comparison Content, Highlighting the Additional Value

-One of the principal benefits of internet buying is the easy access to competitors.
+One of the principal benefits of internet buying is easy access to competitors.
 Simple interfaces about what features your product has versus the competitors is a piece of critical information that greatly influences the customer’s decision.